Foreclosure and Loan Modification Resources

 FAQs regarding Senate Bill No. 94: Prohibition on Advance Fees and Required Notice

-To complain about a lawyer's role in loan modification or to file a complaint about a lawyer call the Office of Chief Trial Counsel Intake line at 800-843-9053 (inside California).
-The Office of Chief Trial Counsel focuses on misconduct in providing loan modification services.
-They receive complaints from the intake 800 number, by mail, and through referrals from the Attorney General's Office, local District Attorneys Offices, and other collaborating agencies.
-After filing a complaint against a lawyer, a consumer might qualify to file for reimbursement from the Client Security Fund.
-The Fund reimburses up to $50,000 for thefts by a lawyer.
-It covers money or property lost because a lawyer was dishonest (not because the lawyer acted incompetently or failed to take a certain action).
+To complain about a lawyer's role in loan modification or to file a complaint about a lawyer contact the Office of Chief Trial Counsel Intake line at 800-843-9053 or at firstname.lastname@example.org.
+Some consumers will qualify to file for reimbursement from the Client Security Fund.
+The Fund reimburses up to $50,000 for money or property lost because a lawyer was dishonest.

 Complaints about lenders